Specialty Door Hardware for Architectural Applications

 What distinguishes specialty door hardware from standard door hardware?
 Unique niche applications, heavy-duty strength, and superior quality are terms that come to mind.

 Specialty Door Hardware Products are fabricated from a heavier gauge of steel for better product quality and longevity.

 Tighter tolerances are standard, and the finish for both interior and exterior applications is thicker and superior to standard hardware coatings.

 This results in components that are built to last.
 Not only will they be able to support the type of door you want in terms of material, they are also built to support a wide variety of door sizes, styles and weights.
 Whether your commercial design incorporates large scale exterior swing doors, sliding doors and tracks as room dividers or theater staging work, Richards-Wilcox has hardware for your project.

 Further, two elements are significant for these products: the ability to hold heavier door weight capacities from 200 lbs. to 5,000 lbs., and the ability to contain larger sized doors from 7’ – 24’ in height or higher, and 50’ wide or wider.

 - Support Mechanisms for Doors

 Commercial applications of specialty door hardware encompass many types of buildings and also unusual architectural elements, such as sliding exterior walls or even sliding curved walls to partition interior spaces.

-Specialty door hardware is used in theaters for stage doors and curtains, acoustical panels, and light rigging.
+Specialty door hardware is used in theaters for stages sliding doors and curtains, acoustical panels, and light rigging.
 Panels can be used to reduce stage size for smaller productions.

-Another common use for sliding door hardware is in schools and summer camps to divide auditorium and gym space and to screen cafeterias during down time.
+Another common use for sliding doors is in schools and summer camps to divide auditorium and gym space and to screen cafeterias during downtime.